opitzconsulting/uitest.js/README.md

   The callback is called using dependency injection, see below.

 * `inject(callback)`: Calls the given callback using dependency injection.

-#### Cleaning up
-After all tests have been run, you might want to remove the iframe or close the popup.

-* `uitest.cleanup()`: this will remove the iframe / close the popup if it exists.
-Otherwise this does nothing.

 #### Dependency Injection